amitesh4u/HexagonalArchitectureDemo/README.md

 The application will be developed in following steps:

 * Step 1 - Hexagonal Architecture without any application framework say Spring.
 The code will only use JDK 21, RESTEasy and Undertow (lightweight server).
-* Step 2 - Replace In-Memory Database with JPA and MySQL
+* Step 2 - Replace In-Memory Database with JPA and MySQL without changing Application module
 * Step 3 - Add [Spring Boot](https://spring.io/projects/spring-boot/) framework

 The source code has four modules: